Complete non-ambiguous trees and associated permutations: new enumerative results: Conclusion and future perspectives

 \section{Conclusion and future perspectives}

-In this paper, we deepened the combinatorial studies of CNATs initiated in the literature (see e.g.\ ~\cite{ABBS, CO}) by connecting CNATs with a given permutation to minimal recurrent configurations of the ASM on the corresponding permutation graph (Theorem~\ref{thm:cnat_minrec}).
+In this paper, we deepened the combinatorial studies of CNATs initiated in the literature (see e.g.\ ~\cite{ABBS, CO, AvalDet}) by exploiting a connection between CNATs with a given permutation and the acyclic orientation number of the corresponding permutation graph that appeared (in equivalent form) in~\cite{DSSS2}.
 In Theorem~\ref{thm:bij_cnat_perm}, we provided a new bijection between permutations and so-called upper-diagonal CNATs (CNATs whose associated permutation is the decreasing permutation $n(n-1)\cdots1$), which has the added benefit of preserving certain statistics of these objects.
 This bijection is defined recursively, based on two operations on labelled CNATs called top-row decomposition and top-row deletion.

 We then investigated the enumeration of permutations with a given number of CNATs, answering a number of conjectures from~\cite{CO}.
-We gave separate characterisations of permutations with exactly $1$, $2$ or $3$ CNATs in terms of so-called \emph{quadrants} of the permutation's graphical representation, and in terms of permutation patterns.
+We gave separate characterisations of permutations with exactly $1$, $2$ or $3$ CNATs in terms of so-called \emph{quadrants} of the permutation's plot, and in terms of permutation patterns.
 This allowed us to establish bijections between marked permutations with a single CNAT and permutations with $2$ CNATs (Theorem~\ref{thm:Insert_B(n,1)toB(n+1,2)}), and between permutations with $2$ CNATs and permutations with $3$ CNATs (Theorem~\ref{thm:biject_B(n,2)toB(n+1,3)}).
 From this we obtained enumerative formulas for permutations with $2$ or $3$ CNATs (Corollaries~\ref{cor:b(n,2)} and \ref{cor:b(n,3)}).
-Finally, we showed that there are no permutations of any length with exactly $5$ CNATs (Theorem~\ref{thm:b(n,5)=0}), and that the maximal number of CNATs associated with a given permutation of length $n$ is $(n-1)!$, achieved uniquely for the decreasing permutation $n(n-1)\cdots1$.
+Finally, we showed that there are no permutations of any length with exactly $5$ CNATs (Theorem~\ref{thm:b(n,5)=0}), and that the maximal number of CNATs associated with a given permutation of length $n$ is $(n-1)!$, achieved uniquely for the decreasing permutation $n(n-1)\cdots1$ (Theorem~\ref{thm:max_b(n,k)}).